 Since there is no improvement in global warming, these organizations set its vision to achieve a thriving economy suitable for both people as well as the planet.

-Organizations don’t follow any structure for calculating the carbon footprints.
+Organizations don’t follow any structure for calculating the carbon footprints (CF).
 They adopt random manual methods to evaluate the carbon emission and deliver it to the NGOs and NPOs.